EduardoVeri/Concurrent-Distributed-Programming/README.md

 ```

 > [!TIP]
-> **Resource Management:** Using context managers (the 'with' statement) ensures that all resources are properly freed after the simulation, especially for the CUDA solver.
+> **Resource Management:** Using context managers (the `with` statement) ensures that all resources are properly freed after the simulation, especially for the CUDA solver.